Key Questions

 The Competence and Conduct Standard places managers in a critical position.
 They're the ones expected to embed behaviours, model conduct, address poor practice, and create environments where people feel comfortable raising concerns.
 That's leadership work, not process work.

-If your managers were promoted for technical competence and haven't been given the tools for culture leadership, the standard will expose that.
+If your managers were promoted for technical competence and haven't yet been given the tools for culture leadership, the standard creates a useful reason to address that.

-Have residents genuinely shaped your code of conduct - or been consulted after the fact?
+Have residents shaped your code of conduct - or been consulted on it after the fact?

 The standard explicitly requires that residents have "meaningful opportunities to influence and scrutinise" the policy and the code of conduct.
 That's a higher bar than consultation.